-According to a new study released last week, 86% of U.S. consumers have left a store due to long lines in the last 12 months.
-With customers leaving empty handed, retailers are losing an estimated $38 billion in potential sales.
+According to a new study released last week, 86% of U.S. consumers have left a store due to frustration from long wait lines in the last 12 months.
+With customers leaving empty handed, retailers have a problem and are losing an estimated $38 billion in potential sales.

 Today’s tech-obsessed and savvy consumers want and expect an in-store retail experience to mirror the quick, easy and seamless online shopping experience.